CUBRID/cubrid-manual/en/sql/dblink.rst

              ) tbl (col1, col2)
         WHERE col1>= SYS_DATE

-*   When using a scalar subquery, subquery and EXIST clause  with a co-related condition in the table extension format (@server),  the remote query brings the whole data to the local DB every time and performs to find data corresponding to the join column.
+*   When using a scalar subquery, subquery and EXIST clause  with a co-related condition in the table extension style (@server),  the remote query brings the whole data to the local DB every time and performs to find data corresponding to the join column.
 As a result, a rapid decrease in performance occurs.
 The example below uses T1.a as a condition for a scalar subquery, and all data as T1.a < 4 of svr1's tree table is sent to the local DB to find suitable data per executing scalar subquey, so it may degrade performance.

     .. code-block:: sql